Liberal Party of Australia: Fraser years

-Following the 1974–75 Loans Affair, the Malcolm Fraser led Liberal-Country Party Coalition argued that the Whitlam Government was incompetent and delayed passage of the Government's money bills in the Senate, until the government would promise a new election.
-Whitlam refused, yet Fraser insisted leading to the divisive 1975 Australian constitutional crisis.
-The deadlock came to an end when the Whitlam government was controversially dismissed by the Governor-General, Sir John Kerr on 11 November 1975 and Fraser was installed as caretaker Prime Minister, pending an election.
+Following the 1974–75 Loans Affair, the Malcolm Fraser-led Liberal-Country Party Coalition argued that the Whitlam government was incompetent and so delayed passage of the Government's money bills in the Senate, until the government would promise a new election.
+Whitlam refused, yet Fraser insisted, leading to the divisive 1975 Australian constitutional crisis.
+The deadlock came to an end when the Whitlam government was controversially dismissed by the governor-general, Sir John Kerr on 11 November 1975 and Fraser was installed as caretaker prime minister, pending an election.
 Fraser won in a landslide at the resulting 1975 election.

 Fraser maintained some of the social reforms of the Whitlam era, while seeking increased fiscal restraint.
-His government included the first Aboriginal federal parliamentarian, Neville Bonner, and in 1976, Parliament passed the Aboriginal Land Rights Act 1976, which, while limited to the Northern Territory, affirmed "inalienable" freehold title to some traditional lands.
-Fraser established the multicultural broadcaster SBS, accepted Vietnamese refugees, opposed minority white rule in apartheid South Africa and Rhodesia and opposed Soviet expansionism.
-A significant program of economic reform, however, was not pursued.
+His majority included the first Aboriginal federal parliamentarian, Neville Bonner.
+In 1976, Parliament passed the Aboriginal Land Rights Act 1976, which, while limited to the Northern Territory, affirmed "inalienable" freehold title to some traditional lands:

+The Australian Government grants Aboriginal land that can be successfully claimed under inalienable freehold title.
+This communal form of title cannot be bought, sold or mortgaged…”

+The Fraser government also established the multicultural broadcaster SBS, accepted Vietnamese refugees, opposed minority white rule in apartheid South Africa and Rhodesia and opposed Soviet expansionism, but Liberal minister Don Chipp split off from the party to form a new centrist-social liberal party, the Australian Democrats in 1977.

+The Liberals under Fraser won substantial majorities at the 1977 and 1980 elections, but a significant program of economic reform was never pursued.
 By 1983, the Australian economy was suffering with the early 1980s recession and amidst the effects of a severe drought.
 Fraser had promoted "states' rights" and his government refused to use Commonwealth powers to stop the construction of the Franklin Dam in Tasmania in 1982.
-Liberal minister Don Chipp split off from the party to form a new social liberal party, the Australian Democrats in 1977.
-Fraser won further substantial majorities at the 1977 and 1980 elections, before losing to the Bob Hawke-led Australian Labor Party in the 1983 election.
+The Liberal Party lost to the Bob Hawke-led Australian Labor Party in the 1983 election.